 Deploying new versions of software in larger organizations always involves a lot of risk.
 Operating systems and software differ from a team to another and Ops teams have a hard time verifying everything will run smoothly.
 Ensuring there is no downtime is critical to avoid productivity loss.

 GTF, short for Glue42 Testing Framework, is a tool designed to create and execute automated tests targeting specifically the window management and the interop capabilities of the platform.

 GTF supports two main modes with more than 6,000 tests already available.

 GTF Sanity mode

-The Sanity mode verifies the proper interop between all the Glue42 Desktop-enabled applications.
+The Sanity mode verifies the proper interop between all the Glue42 Enterprise-enabled applications.
 GTF takes care of this in two ways: integration and bionic tests.